harvey-cash/harvey-cash.github.io/docs/OminousRefuge_Recap_Ep14.md

+# Episode 14 - Reunited

-# Initial Options and Investigation
+## Initial Options and Investigation
 Following their arrival in the strange, semicircular enclosure within Vexis, the group assessed their precarious situation.
 Displaced Graftians milled about, wary refugees in an unknown environment.
 The imposing Queensguard maintained positions on a mezzanine level above, a clear potential threat.
 Somewhere nearby, Fate and Eesha were presumed to be held, captured by the same Vexian technology that had transported everyone from Graft.
 Primus Rex continued its synthesis process, utilising Garrik's collected Neutronium samples.

 Causticus reviewed their immediate options.
 They could proceed down the main corridor, using the Head Shaman's wristwatch which seemed capable of interacting with local systems, potentially opening doors.
 However, this path led towards the Queensguard, risking conflict while the group remained unarmed.
 Alternatively, they could try to rally the displaced Graftians, building on the tentative trust established by providing food and evidence against Queen Caroline.
 A final option involved Dr Grace Augustine attempting communication with the large creatures visible through the enclosure's inner windows, or further investigation of their surroundings.